 The below tutorials will help you with code snippets and examples for some of the most commonly performed actions in test automation.
 Here, we are using Java language with Selenium.
-If you no prior experience of Java then you can learn the basics of Java from W3School.
+If you have no prior experience in Java then you can learn the basics of Java from our Java for Testers series.

 Chapter#10 – Handling Dropdowns in Selenium